fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/loginComponent/guide.md

 ---

 #### Callback Function Setup
-Set callback function to retrieve the result of authentication.
+Set callback function to get the authentication result.
-After authentication is complete, the token will be returned and used for GCCS functions.
+After the authentication is complete, the token will be returned and used for GCCS functions.

 ```